Extend the Reach of Your eLearning Program

 We also include graphic designers to handle the desktop publishing elements.
 The team is coordinated by a project manager, who’s responsible for managing workflows and communicating with your team.

-Our team is familiar with the challenges presented by right-to-left languages (Arabic and Hebrew), double-byte character sets (Chinese, Japanese, and Korean), word growth, and geographical variations in languages.
-Our established best practices help us efficiently manage them within an eLearning context.
+Our eLearning localization team is familiar with the challenges presented by right-to-left languages (Arabic and Hebrew), double-byte character sets (Chinese, Japanese, and Korean), word growth, and geographical variations in languages.
+Our established best practices for eLearning localization help us efficiently manage them within an eLearning context.

 We Work with Your Platform